Melissa & Doug

 Taking out the guesswork in play

 In this project, I had to really think what is the quickest and easiest ways for parents to see key information they want to know for their child’s development.
-Through our iterations, we were able to identify what was most important and reduce the number of clicks for those interactions.
+Through our iterations, we were able to identify what was most important and reduce the volume of non-critical information.

-I was challenged to create an interactive experience that minimized screen time while still using the device in meaningful play.
-This allowed me to think out of the box and find new ways to use the mobile device, such as using voice input during play-time.
+I was challenged to create an interactive experience that minimized screen time for the child, while still using the device in meaningful play and allowing the app to still be a useful resource parents can interact with on their own time.
+This allowed me to think out of the box and find new ways to use the mobile device, such as using audio based stories during playtime.